List of The Monkees episodes: Later television episodes

 The Monkees' television series was canceled after its second season.
 The group hoped to take the television show in different directions, e.g. recasting it as an hour-long variety show with comedy sketches and musical guests.
 However, NBC wanted the show to stay the same.
 Both parties decided to throw in the towel.
 After the series was canceled, NBC contracted with The Monkees to create and broadcast three longer television specials.

 33⅓ Revolutions Per Monkee was the first of these longer television productions.
 It aired on NBC on April 14, 1969 (opposite ABC's live telecast of the 41st Academy Awards) to lower-than-expected ratings.
 The second two planned television specials were never produced.
 Peter Tork quit the group between the taping of 33⅓ Revolutions Per Monkee and its broadcast; Michael Nesmith left the group - buying out of his contract - in early 1970 to focus on his solo career, leaving the Monkees as a duo of Dolenz and Jones, under which one final original Monkees album under the 1966 Colgems contract, Changes, was released in June 1970.

 The Monkees returned to broadcast television with Hey, Hey, It's the Monkees, a reunion special which was broadcast on ABC on February 17, 1997.
 The special was written and directed by Nesmith, emulating the style of the original NBC series; all four of the "real" Monkees do comedy and sing songs, some of which were new songs from the quartet's 1996 album Justus.
 This would be the last time Dolenz, Jones, Nesmith, and Tork would appear together on a television special, although Dolenz, Jones, and Tork made semi-frequent guest appearances on TV talk shows (such as The Tonight Show with Jay Leno, the Rosie O'Donnell Show and the Today show) for a few years afterwards.
-Davy Jones died in 2012.
+Jones died in 2012.

 Nesmith, Dolenz and Tork continued to make occasional TV interview appearances in later years.
 The trio appeared together for a May 2016 interview with Anthony Mason of CBS News Sunday Morning, on the occasion of the group's 50th anniversary.
-Peter Tork died in 2019.
-Michael Nesmith died in 2021.
+Tork died in 2019; Nesmith died in 2021.